csb21jb/Teen-Cybercamp/README.md

 ## **Customization**

+### **NOTE**
+There are hard coded credentials in the script, so either remove them or change upon installation.
+There are over 100 users.

 ### **1. Script Customization**
 The installation script is designed to be flexible:
 - Modify the yaml script to deploy additional Docker containers or services.
 - Adjust configurations for your specific classroom or CTF needs.

 ### **2. Scaling**
 - For classrooms with more than 50 students, ensure at least **16 GB RAM** to prevent performance degradation.